 All figures showing standard level analyses in this atlas series use similar symbols for displaying information.
 Continents are indicated as solid - black areas.
 Ocean areas shallower than the standard depth level being displayed are gray.
-Regions with negative temperature are dot stippled.
-Gridpoints for which there were less than four one-degree-square values available to correct the first-guess are indicated by an X. Dashed lines represent non-standard contours.
-"H" and "L" indicate locations of the absolute maximum and minimum of the entire field.
+For apparent oxygen utilization, regions with values less than zero are dot stippled.
+For percent oxygen saturation, regions with values greater than 100 are dot stippled.
+Gridpoints for which there were less than four one-degree-square values available to correct the first-guess are indicated by an X. "H" and "L" indicate locations of the absolute maximum and minimum of the entire field.
 All figures were computer drafted.